-- Associate's Degree For an associate's degree, 15 credit hours must be earned in residence at JCCC.
-Advanced standing credit will not count toward satisfying this credit hour requirement. - Associate of Arts and Associate of Science Degrees For the associate of arts and associate of science degrees, a student must complete an approved cultural diversity course. - Certificates For certificates, a student must complete a minimum of 50% of the required course work at JCCC. - Grade Point Average Graduates must have earned both a 2.0 grade point average at JCCC and have a cumulative 2.0 or better on all completed course work. - Developmental and/or Prerequisite Courses Developmental and/or prerequisite courses, required before enrollment in college-level courses, will not count toward fulfilling graduation degree/certificate requirements. - Enrollment Requirement To graduate, a student must have been enrolled at JCCC within a year of the graduation term.
+- Associate's Degree For an associate's degree, 15 credit hours must be earned at JCCC.
+Advanced standing credit will not count toward satisfying this credit hour requirement. - Associate of Arts and Associate of Science Degrees For the associate of arts and associate of science degrees, a student must complete an approved cultural diversity course. - Certificates For certificates, a student must complete a minimum of 50% of the required course work at JCCC. - Grade Point Average Graduates must have earned both a 2.0 grade point average at JCCC and have a cumulative 2.0 or better on all completed course work. - Developmental and/or Prerequisite Courses Developmental and/or prerequisite courses, required before enrollment in college-level courses, will not count toward fulfilling graduation degree/certificate requirements. - Enrollment Requirement Students must have been enrolled at JCCC within 2 years of the semester in which they wish to graduate.